-WILHELMINO R. MENDOZA

-President and CEO
+Wilhelmino R. Mendoza President and CEO Filipino, 71

-Filipino, 70

-Mr. Wilhelmino R. Mendoza has been the Bank's President and Chief Executive Officer and Director since 2013.
-He holds a Bachelor of Arts degree from Ateneo de Zamboanga.
+Mr. Wilhelmino R. Mendoza has served as the Bank's President and Chief Executive Officer and Director since 2013.
+(See complete resume in Board of Directors.)

-SYLVIA C. TALA-O Junior Assistant Vice President Bank Operations Manager Filipino, 45
+Sylvia C. Tala-o Assistant Vice President Bank Operations Manager Filipino, 47

-Ms. Sylvia C. Tala-o has been appointed as Bank Operations Manager and promoted as Junior Assistant Vice President on May 16, 2018.
+Ms. Sylvia C. Tala-o has served as the Bank's Operations Manager since 2018 and promoted as Assistant Vice President last September 13, 2019.
 Ms. Tala-o joined SBI in 2011.
-Prior to the position, she has been a Compliance Officer, Remedial and Collection Head, Business Manager, Main Office Manager, Credit Unit Head, and Marketing Officer of the Bank.
-Also, prior to joining SBI, she has been with Siam Bank since 2002 up to 2011.
-She holds a Bachelor of Science degree in Accountancy from Mindanao State University-Iligan Institute of Technology.
+She has been a Compliance Officer, Remedial and Collection Head, Business Manager, Main Office Manager, Credit Unit Head, and Marketing Officer of the Bank.
+Prior to joining SBI, she has been with Siam Bank from 2002 to 2011 where she held various officer positions.
+She holds a Bachelor of Science degree in Accountancy from Mindanao State University - Iligan Institute of Technology.

-ARGINE MAY M. RAMO Acting Compliance Officer Filipino, 26
+Argine May M. Ramo Compliance Officer Filipino, 28